 - 1. The capacity and spacing of drainage inlets shall be such that the spread of water in a Primary Design Storm does not inundate the traveled way (which includes all through and center turning lanes, but does not include bike lanes or right-turn-only lanes), as follows: - a.
 For roads with design speeds less than 45 mph, the spread encroachment on the traveled way shall not be greater than 1⁄2 the outside through lane width. - b.
 For roads with design speeds greater than or equal to 45 mph, the spread shall not encroach on the traveled way at all; any inundation shall be limited to the area outside the traveled way as defined above. - 2.
 Where there is a potential for ponding at sag vertical curves (or other locations), pavement drainage shall be checked for a Secondary Design Storm.
 The spread encroachment shall comply with the requirements above. - 3.
-Sufficient drainage capacity shall be provided within the road rightof-way and other drainage facilities to convey a 100-year storm without damage to any structures. - 4.
+Sufficient drainage capacity shall be provided within the road right-of-way and other drainage facilities to convey a 100-year storm without damage to any structures. - 4.
 No more than 1.0 cubic feet per second (cfs) shall be allowed to "bypass" a midblock inlet.
 No more than 0.3 cfs shall be allowed to go around a curb return at an intersection. - 5.
 Sheet flow across a road shall not exceed 0.1 cfs. - 6.
-All "at-grade" grates shall be adequate for State of California HS-20 traffic loading, and shall be "bicycle-proof." - C. Junction boxes.
+All "at-grade" grates shall be adequate for State of California HS-20 traffic loading, and shall be "bicycle-proof." - 7.
+Storm Drain Markers.
+All catch basins or inlets that have been installed, replaced or modified and that convey storm water to a basin, creek, waterway or ocean shall have a storm drain marker installed per Standard Drawing M-6.
+Markers can be purchased from the Department.

+- C. Junction Boxes.
 Junction boxes shall be constructed of reinforced Portland cement concrete which complies with the compressive strength requirements provided in the Appendix, or fabricated from reinforced concrete pipe sections where size limitations permit.
-All junction boxes shall conform to the following requirements:

-- 1. Minimum wall thickness for poured-in-place reinforced concrete junction boxes shall be six inches; eight inches when invert is in excess of 6 feet. - 2.
+All junction boxes shall conform to the following requirements: - 1.
+Minimum wall thickness for poured-in-place reinforced concrete junction boxes shall be six inches; eight inches when invert is in excess of 6 feet. - 2.
 The inside dimension of junction boxes shall be such as to provide a minimum of three inches clearance on the outside diameter of the largest outfall pipe. - 3.
 All manholes shall have the standard 24-inch manhole cover (Phoenix P1090, Pinkerton A640, or approved equal). - D. Other Structures.
 The following requirements shall apply to other drainage structures, as noted: - 1.
 All headwalls, wingwalls, and endwalls shall be of reinforced Portland cement concrete which complies with the compressive strength requirements found in the Appendix. - 2.
 All headwalls, wingwalls, and endwalls shall be considered individually and shall be, in general, designed in accordance with the State Standards or approved by the Department. - 3.
 Trash racks shall be provided where in the opinion of the Department they are necessary to prevent clogging of culverts and storm drains, or to provide safety to the general public. - 4.
 Guardrail or pedestrian/worker railings may be required by the Department at culverts, headwalls and box culverts and on steep side-slopes.
 When so required, the railing shall be installed in accordance with State Standards and Specifications. - 5.
 For reinforced concrete box culverts and structural plate arch culverts, all materials, designs and construction shall conform to the provisions of the State Specifications and the State Standard Plans unless approved otherwise by the Department.

-5.2.2 BASINS
+5.2.2 Basins